UltraCart/rest_api_v2_sdk_javascript/docs/CustomerApi.md

 var apiInstance = new UltraCartRestApiV2.CustomerApi();

-var customerProfileOid = 56; // Number | The customer oid to retrieve.
+var customer_profile_oid = 56; // Number | The customer oid to retrieve.

 var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {